-1. Holiday Extra Credit Activities.
+- 1. Holiday Extra Credit Activities.
 Children are supplied with various activities to complete in the April, June and October school holidays.
-When these activities are completed, pupils accumulate extra credit points which can result in medals at prize-giving.

-- 2. Genius Hour Programme.
-This whole-school programme is run annually in the final week of the third term.
+When these activities are completed, pupils accumulate extra credit points which can result in medals at prize-giving. - 2.
+Genius Hour Programme.
+The Intermediate Phase programme is run annually in the final week of the third term.
 Pupils are allowed the freedom to learn whatever they wish in accordance with their interests.
-They ask and answer questions and they create something which is then presented to their peers. - 3.
-General Academics: Teachers inform pupils in class-time of independent learning expectations and, where practical, upload work onto the myHomework App.
+They ask and answer questions and they create something which is then presented to their peers.
+The Foundation Phase pupils all participate in a Genius Hour week in the final week of each term. - 3.
+General Academics: Teachers inform pupils in class-time of independent learning expectations and, where practical, upload work onto Google Classroom.

-Pupils and parents have free access to the myHomework App and are encouraged to use it to assist in staying up to date and completing independent work.
+Pupils and parents have free access to Google Classroom and are encouraged to use it to assist in staying up to date and completing independent work.
 Pupils are also encouraged to keep their own homework diary.
 Due dates for assignments should also be written in the diary.
-An annual test period schedule is issued at the start of the year along with exam timetables.
+An annual test period schedule is issued at the start of each term along with exam timetables.
 Additional contact time may be booked with a teacher if a pupil is confused.
 Pupils must prepare specific questions for these additional contact time sessions.